EBISPOT/gwas-diagram/README.md

 1. Exported GWAS Catalog files are read and compiled into a pandas dataframe.
-2. The filtering endpoint of the REST API accepts parameters to filter associations (currently supported filters: p-value, pmid, EFO URI).
+2. The filtering endpoint of the REST API accepts parameters to filter associations (currently supported filters: p-value, pmid, EFO URI, catalog publish date).
 3. The returned json contains association counts for each cytobands broken down to trait categories.
 4. A primitive UI endpoint proides way to test the diagram.
 5. The caryogram of chromosome 1 is loaded as an example.